knative/serving/docs/spec/errors.md

 ## Revision not found by Route

-If a Revision is referenced in the Route's `spec.rollout.traffic`, the corresponding entry in the `status.traffic` list will be set to "Not found", and the `AllTrafficAssigned` condition will be marked as False with a reason of `RevisionMissing`.
+If a Revision is referenced in the Route's `spec.traffic`, the corresponding entry in the `status.traffic` list will be set to "Not found", and the `AllTrafficAssigned` condition will be marked as False with a reason of `RevisionMissing`.